-3.2.1.3 CONTROL STATIONS
+4.2.1.3 CONTROL STATIONS

-During Phase I of quarry operations, when the likelihood of quarry-related water effects off-site is extremely low, Walker Aggregates will develop statistically valid relationships for flow and temperature conditions between specified key AMP monitoring locations and control stations in the Pretty River sub-catchment drainage basin and in the Batteaux Creek sub-catchment drainage basin.
+During Phase I of quarry operations, the likelihood of quarry-related water effects off-site is extremely low.
+Walker Aggregates is currently in the process of developing statistically valid relationships for flow and temperature conditions between specified key AMP monitoring locations and control stations in the Pretty River sub-catchment drainage basin and in the Batteaux Creek sub-catchment drainage basin.
 Larger sample sizes generally lead to increased precision when developing relationships.
 The statistical validity of the relationships between flow and temperature conditions between the specified AMP monitoring locations and the control stations is expected to increase as data collection progresses.